brightboy373/Exploratory-Data-Analysis-on-Retail-Sales-for-Oasis-Infobyte/README.md

 ### Data Aggregation

-- Created pivot tables to aggregate data for customer insights and product performance:
+- Created pivot tables on two different Sheets to aggregate data for customer insights and product performance:

   - Customer Insights: Aggregated data by gender, age group, and revenue.